selabhvl/dat250public/expassignments/expass3.md

 https://docs.mongodb.com/manual/tutorial/map-reduce-examples/

-**Add an additional operation developed by you and show its the result given by its execution.**
+**Add an additional operation developed by you and show its result given by its execution.**

 ### Hand-in: short report